 “I think that would be a good idea.
 Especially since I refused to sign the house over to Mother.”

 “Seriously?
 She hated this place!”
 Rowan and Liam looked shocked.
 Apparently, Eleanor never bothered hiding her feelings.

 “Yep.
 I was expecting them to demand I sell it.
 But give it to them?
 It does make me wonder.”

 The men watched her plate three cookies and put them on the floor near the door.
 She then brought the rest to the island.
 Several disappeared immediately.

 “As good as your Gram’s, ‘Nia.”

 Before anyone could reply, a chittering drew their attention toward the door.
 Two of the brownies were busily devouring the cookies while the third faced Sonya.
 She knelt gracefully on the floor and spoke softly in Celtic.
-Liam and Rowan only understood a few words of the ancient tongue, and Sam none at all.
+Sam had no clue what was being said, and it did not look like Liam or Rowan did either.
 As the brownie spoke again, however, they saw Sonya pale and knew something was seriously wrong.

 They remained silent while she thanked the brownies and stood.
 She turned to the men then, a stricken look clouding her emerald eyes.

 “Nothing is missing.”
 Sonya took a deep breath.
 “But something has been left behind.”